 The aerator functions best on damp soil.
 Hard, dry soil may be impervious even to the machine that’s supposed to fix it.
 While you might be able to fix this by lightly irrigating several times per day for a week to soften the soil, a better solution would be to aerate after a significant stretch of wet weather.

 If your grass looks bad, aeration could be one of the keys to bringing it back to good health.
 Hardpan soil resists water penetration and deep root development.
-Some grasses adapt to this condition by forming a dense layer of shallow roots, rhizomes and stolons at the soil surface, better known as thatch.
+Some grasses adapt to this condition by forming a dense layer of shallow roots, rhizomes, and stolons at the soil surface, better known as thatch.

-Aerating the lawn addresses thin and bare spots associated with soil compaction, and helps to correct thatch buildup caused by shallow rooting.
+Aerating the lawn addresses thin and bare spots associated with soil compaction, and it helps correct thatch buildup caused by shallow rooting.
 Aerating the lawn loosens the soil surface and breaks up the thatch layer, which fosters deeper root development.
 It also lets water and nutrients penetrate deeper.

 Lawn aerating shouldn’t be viewed as a routine maintenance activity.
 Aerating the lawn when it isn’t necessary weakens the grass and could lead to pest or disease problems.
-Instead, watch for indications of compact soil such as worn areas, puddling, thin or dead patches, discolored grass, uneven growth, or thatch buildup.
+Instead, watch for indications of compact soil, such as worn areas, puddling, thin or dead patches, discolored grass, uneven growth, or thatch buildup.
 Any one of these symptoms could indicate the need to aerate.

 If you think your yard needs to be aerated, perform a screwdriver test.
-Using any type of screwdriver with a six inch blade, attempt to push it into the soil.
+Using any type of screwdriver with a 6-inch blade, attempt to push it into the soil.
 If you meet with some resistance, it could be time to aerate.
 If you can’t push the blade into the soil all the way up to the handle, you should definitely aerate the lawn.

 It would also be helpful to aerate before overseeding the lawn.
 Mow the grass low, then aerate the yard prior to applying lime, fertilizer, and seed.
 Doing so will help the grass seed stay put if it rains before germination.
 It also helps to promote healthy root development.

 The best time to aerate a lawn is at the beginning of its rapid growth phase.
-For warm season grasses like bermuda grass and zoysia grass, that means shortly after it turns fully green in late spring or early summer.
-Cool season grasses like tall fescue and Kentucky bluegrass are best aerated in either early fall or early spring.
+For warm-season grasses like Bermuda grass and zoysia grass, that means shortly after it turns fully green in late spring or early summer.
+Cool-season grasses like tall fescue and Kentucky bluegrass are best aerated in either early fall or early spring.

-- What you need to know
+- Can you compost meat?
+What you need to know